sprsd/sprsd.github.io/README.md

 # My Website
-This is static website of S Prasad
+This is static website of S Prasad.

 You can visit it here - [https://sprsd.github.io/](https://sprsd.github.io/)